bluebrown/moby-ingress/README.md

 ```

+See the [official haproxy documentation](https://www.haproxy.com/blog/the-four-essential-sections-of-an-haproxy-configuration/) to learn more about haproxy configuration.
+The settings are identical to the official haproxy version.

 Currently it only works when deploying the *backend* services with swarm.
 The manager can be deployed with a normal container.
 This is because the labels for the manager are provided on container level while the backends are created from service definitions and their labels.

 > Note